 - Peanut Butter Granola Clusters

 - ½ cup (76g) blueberries (fresh or frozen, see note below)

 - 2-4 teaspoons pure maple syrup (or another sweetener of choice)

 - Add milk, water, and salt to a small pot.
 Stir everything together.
 (If you are making the blueberry banana or blueberry cinnamon version, add the cinnamon, here)

-- Place uncovered pot over medium-high heat until it starts to boil, roughly 3 minutes.
+- Place the uncovered pot over medium-high heat until it starts to boil (it will take roughly 3 minutes to boil).